The Schmidt number as a universal entanglement measure: Pseudo-Measures, and Operational Measures

 \subsection{Operational Entanglement Measures}

 Let us generalize this situation.
 We consider an experimental measurement given by the Hermitian operator $M$.
-Now we use the entanglement condition ${\rm tr}\, \rho M>f_{12}(M)$, see Ref.~\cite{SpeVo1} or Appendix~\ref{App:SE}, together with the maximal expectation value $f(M)=\sup\{\langle \psi|M|\psi\rangle:\langle \psi|\psi\rangle=1\}$ to define an operational measure $E_M$. \begin{definition} An operational measure $E_M$ is a pseudo measure defined by
+Now we use the entanglement condition: A quantum state $\rho$ is entangled, iff ${\rm tr}\, \rho M>f_{AB}(M)$~\cite{SpeVo1}, where $f_{AB}(M)$ denotes the maximal expectation value of $M$ for separable states.
+We also use the maximal expectation value $f(M)=\sup\{\langle \psi|M|\psi\rangle:\langle \psi|\psi\rangle=1\}$ for all states to define an operational measure $E_M$. \begin{definition} An operational measure $E_M$ is a pseudo measure defined by

 \end{definition} This definition is analogous to the definition of an operational measure for nonclassicality, see~\cite{Gehrke}.